 adjoint functor, adjunction

-For standard references see any of the standard references on category theory, listed there, for instance
+For other textbook reference see any of the references listed at category theory, for instance

 A video of a pedagogical introduction to adjoint functors is provided by